elonzh/clash_exporter/README.md

 This is a simple server that scrapes [Clash](https://github.com/Dreamacro/clash) stats and exports them via HTTP for Prometheus consumption.

+There is a [`dashboard.json`](dashboard.json) file that can be imported into Grafana to provide a sample dashboard.

 ## Getting Started

 To run it: